filecoin-project/venus/CODEWALK.md

 The go-ipfs command library introduces some boilerplate which we can reduce with some effort in the future.
 Right now, some of the command implementations call into the node; this should change.

-Tests for commands are generally end-to-end “daemon tests” that exercise CLI.
+Tests for commands are generally end-to-end "daemon tests" that exercise CLI.
 They start some nodes and interact with them through shell commands.

 ### Protocols

 [Protocols](https://github.com/filecoin-project/go-filecoin/tree/master/protocol) embody
-“application-level” functionality.
+"application-level" functionality.
 They are persistent; they keep running without active user/tool activity.
 Protocols interact with the network.
 Protocols depend on `plumbing` and `porcelain` for their implementation, as well some "private" core APIs (at present, many still depend on the `Node` object).